 - Mobile devices can be configured with the same settings as defined below.
 For configuration guidelines, consult your mobile phone software documentation.

-- The Mimecast Internal Domain user must also have the POP and SMTP options enabled, before emails can be sent and received using these protocols.
+- The Mimecast Internal Domain user must also have the POP and SMTP options enabled before emails can be sent and received using these protocols.

 - Although both LDAP and cloud passwords are accepted for POP connections, new messages can only be sent outbound via SMTP Authentication when using a Mimecast Cloud password.
-We recommends any users accessing these features utilize a cloud password for both services.
+We recommend any users accessing these features utilize a cloud password for both services.